theleokul/computer_graphics_labs/README.md

 The target is to download data from server for specified geographical segment (values of Earth's magnet field, I guess) and blend the heat map based on downloaded data with the world map.

+## dilation_erosion

+Implement dilation and erosion and compare it with functions from some image library (Ex. scikit-image)